Desired PaCO₂ Formula & Desired VE Calculator

 Should I use permissive hypercapnia?

 Permissive hypercapnia can be acceptable in ARDS or severe obstructive disease to maintain protective Vt and avoid barotrauma.
 Target pH and clinical context should guide decisions.
+For ARDS-specific bedside use, review our Permissive Hypercapnia guide and the ARDSnet Assistant.

 What if the suggested rate is very high?